 The path from a non-standard SMS corpus to a normalised corpus and a PoS tagging is steep and involves many steps.
 Some of them were performed automatically, most of them manually by student helpers.
-In the following they are summarized for the corpus as a whole with examples from the individual languages but with a focus on the Swiss German dialect.
-For more details on the other languages, we refer you to the instructions written for the student helpers and written in the original language for
+In the following they are summarized for the corpus as a whole with examples from the individual languages.
+For more details per language, we refer you to the instructions written for the student helpers and written in the original language for